EdwinKato/generator-mendixreact/README.md

 * Github username (optional)

 You can press \<Enter\> if you want to use the default values.

-### 3. Use this commands to build the widget from the console
+### 3. Use these commands to build the widget from the console
 ```bash
 webpack
 grunt build
 ```